pembasmikuman/Sharaf/README.md

 7. Open index.html

 8. Then click "Go Live" on status bar (bottom bar of the vs code).
-OR "ALT+L ALT+O"

 ## Screenshots